NeowayLabs/neowaylabs.github.io/_posts/2021-11-23-neoways-feature-store.md

 The schema is available in the catalog soon after being registered.

 Once the schema is registered, you can ingest data frames into the Feature Store.
 You can use the method `fs.ingest()` to ingest a data frame into the feature store.
-The ingestion method is performed in three steps: 1) write data frame to data lake, 2) insert into feature store database, and 3) update catalog instance.
+The ingestion method is performed in three steps: 1) write data frame to the data lake, 2) insert into feature store database, and 3) update catalog instance.

 ### Publish